 The road to an open WiFi

-• O ne of the advantages of a Captive Portal is to get rid of the password on the WiFi access point.
-Let's see what it means and what its consequences are in terms of security.
+O ne of the advantages of a Captive Portal is the elimination of the need for a password on the WiFi access point.
+Let's explore what this means and its security implications.

-First, let's assume that you do not want to open your network to indiscriminate access, but you want to create a Guest WiFi network to offer an Internet connection with some control over it.
-So, you need a Captive portal.
-If you are not convinced of this, read the article What is a Captive portal? before proceeding.
+First, consider that you don't want to open your network to indiscriminate access, but you want to create a Guest WiFi network with some control over the Internet connection.
+For this, you need a Captive Portal.
+If you're not convinced, read the article What is a Captive portal? before proceeding.

 Here's what happens when you open your WiFi network without a Captive Portal.
-Every access point, by default, broadcasts its alphanumeric identification code, the SSID, on the air.
-This is the name of the WiFi network that you see on your mobile device when you scan the available networks.
-Usually, the connection is password protected, which means that anyone who tries to connect to that network is required to enter a password, without which the device is not accepted.
-When a WiFi network is password protected, a padlock icon is visible next to the WiFi symbol on the mobile devices, in the list of available networks.
-An important thing to know is that the protection is provided by the access point, where the password is stored.
-This device is the only one to act as a filter between authorized and non-authorized users.
-The protection of your local network is left to this small device, therefore anyone knowing the WiFi password has full access to the Internet and, possibly, to the rest of the LAN.
-But we'll come back on this later.
+Every access point broadcasts its alphanumeric identification code, the SSID, which is the name you see when you scan for available networks on your device.
+Typically, these networks are password-protected, requiring a password for connection.
+When a WiFi network is password protected, a padlock icon appears next to the WiFi symbol on devices.
+This protection is provided by the access point, which stores the password and, in most cases, is the only barrier against unauthorized users.
+Consequently, anyone with the WiFi password has full access to the Internet and potentially the rest of the LAN.
+We'll return to this point later.

-So, if you want to open the WiFi network to everyone, you should simply login to your access point through the Web interface, open the Security Configuration page and delete the password.
-From now on, the WiFi network is open and accessible to everyone without a password, which means that no access control is performed anymore, and anyone can get full access to the Internet.
+To open the WiFi network to everyone, you simply log into your access point through its web interface, navigate to the Security Configuration page, and remove the password.
+This makes the WiFi network open and accessible without a password, meaning no access control is performed, and anyone can access the Internet.

-It is not uncommon to come across situations where the WiFi network is open and the access point is not password protected, so those who connect to the WiFi network can also browse the access point's configuration pages, with potentially bad consequences in terms of security.
+It's not uncommon to find situations where the WiFi network is open and the access point is not password-protected.
+This means that anyone who connects to the WiFi network can also access the access point's configuration pages, posing significant security risks.

-So, we should assume that a sort of protection must be in place.
-The access point is clearly the weakest link in the chain because even if the password hasn't been violated, other disadvantages discourage this solution for a Guest WiFi network.
-And the disadvantages are more than a few:
+Therefore, some form of protection is necessary.
+The access point is the weakest link in the chain because, even if the password hasn't been breached, other disadvantages make this solution unsuitable for a Guest WiFi network:

-- The password is stored on the access point, an architecturally weak and in many cases unattended element.
-Warning: more often than you think, the default password, which is usually written on the bottom of the access point, hasn't been changed at all.
-Moreover, almost always, access points with LAN ports are used, so, anyone could connect to one of those unused LAN ports without any password.
+- The password is stored on the access point, an often unattended and weak element.
+Warning: the default password, usually written on the bottom of the access point, is frequently not changed.
+Moreover, access points with LAN ports allow anyone to connect without a password.

-- The password is the same for all users: it is not possible to create different user profiles
+- The password is the same for all users, preventing the creation of different user profiles.

-- The password doesn't change frequently, and a "secret" password soon becomes public domain
+- The password doesn't change frequently, so a "secret" password soon becomes widely known.

-- Anyone who gets past the access point has full access to the Internet and the LAN
+- Anyone who bypasses the access point gains full access to the Internet and the LAN.

-- The other devices on the LAN are visible: There is no bridge to guarantee the isolation of devices that connect to the WiFi network from those dedicated to business
+- Other devices on the LAN are visible, with no isolation for devices connected to the WiFi network from those used for business.

-- No control over connection time and network band usage; there is the real chance of saturating the bandwidth, with performance issues on the entire LAN
+- There's no control over connection time and network bandwidth usage, risking bandwidth saturation and performance issues on the entire LAN.

 Internet